Jaynagar Majilpur: History

+The zamindari of the famous Dutta family of Majilpur, established on the silted channel of the Adi Ganga, is well recorded in history.
+However, their zamindari eventually came to an end due to their oppressive and undisciplined way of life.
+In particular, their inhuman cruelty towards maidservants and concubines was one of the main reasons for the downfall of the Dutta rule.
+Nevertheless, the Dutta family produced many illustrious figures, such as the historian Kalidas Dutta, and maintained associations with several noble individuals.
+When the great novelist Bankim Chandra Chatterjee served as the Subdivisional Magistrate of Baruipur, he stayed for a considerable period as a guest of the Dutta family.
+He chose their zamindari estate and its surroundings as the background for his famous novel Bishabriksha, and even today many similarities between the novel and the estate can be traced.

+Jaynagar Majilpur is famous for its Moa sweets.
+It was the birthplace of many revolutionaries and martyrs and played an active role in the armed revolutionary movement.
+The freedom fighter Kanailal Bhattacharjee grew up in this historic city.
+Besides him, eminent personalities such as philosopher Sivanath Shastri, doctor Nilratan Sircar, poet Shakti Chattopadhyay, musician Hemant Kumar, and singer Nirmala Mishra were all born here.

 Geography

 Area overview

-Baruipur subdivision is a rural subdivision with moderate levels of urbanization.
+Baruipur subdivision is a rural subdivision with moderate levels of urbanisation.
 31.05% of the population live in the urban areas and 68.95% live in the rural areas.
 In the southern portion of the subdivision (shown in the map alongside) there are 20 census towns.
 The entire district is situated in the Ganges Delta and the southern part is covered by the Baruipur-Jaynagar Plain.
 Archaeological excavations at Dhosa and Tilpi, on the bank of the Piyali River indicate the existence of human habitation around 2,000 years ago.

 Note: The map alongside presents some of the notable locations in the subdivision.
 All places marked in the map are linked in the larger full screen map.